yuxuani/yuxuani.github.io/_posts/2025-10-24-sql-pandas-comparison.md

 **SQL** excels at efficiently querying, filtering, aggregating, and joining large datasets stored in databases,while **Pandas** offers flexible, Python-based tools for data cleaning, exploration, and visualization.

 In real-world workflows, analysts often switch between the two — for example, using SQL to extract raw data,  then Pandas to perform deeper analysis.
-Some people may feel more comfortable with SQL, others with Pandas,  but learning to translate concepts and commands between them helps bridge that gap.
+Some people may feel more comfortable with SQL, others with Pandas,  but learning to translate commands/functions between them helps bridge that gap.
 By comparing their syntax and logic,  you can not only understand both tools more intuitively but also choose the most efficient one for each task.

-Below is a list of the most common operations, showing their names in English (EN), German (DE), and Chinese (ZH),  along with the corresponding SQL and Pandas commands.
+**Below is a list of the most common operations, showing their names in English (EN), German (DE), and Chinese (ZH),  along with the corresponding SQL and Pandas commands/functions.**

 ---